graffiti-garden/chat-lab/README.md

 - `published`: This is the timestamp that the data was published.
 - `updated`: This is the timestamp that the data was last updated.
 - `id`: This is a unique identifier of the data object itself.
-- `actor`: This actor is a unique identifier corresponding to the creator of the data.
+- `actor`: This is a unique identifier corresponding to the creator of the data.
+Objects you create will have the same `actor` value as `$gf.me`.
 - `context`: This is an array of all the contexts that the data has been assigned to.

 The other object properties are entirely up to the application developer - you!